MitchBradley/Grbl_Esp32-wiki/FAQ.md

 There are other ways for the sender to see that Grbl is connected.
 The most common is to send a reset command.
 A lot of senders have the option to send the reset command when connecting.
 Please check the documentation for for sender or contact the developer of the sender.

+### It appears to work, but the motors don't move

+Make sure you are using the correct cpu map.
+All of the input and output pins are configured by the cpu maps.
+The default one has no pins mapped and just acts like a simulator.
+This is the safest cpu map, because it is harder to damage the i/o pins.
+During bootup, the name of the cpu map you are using is typically sent to the sUSB/serial port.

+The is more information about the cpu maps on [this wiki page.](https://github.com/bdring/Grbl_Esp32/wiki/Compiling-the-firmware)